GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

 ![image](./figures/rstudio_session_default.png){width="700"}

-## Overview and customization of the RStudio layout
+## Overview and customisation of the RStudio layout

 Here are the major windows (or panes) of the RStudio environment: